Content

 Medical provider at MEDvidi

-Here are the approved tirzepatide dosing instructions for weight loss taken from the Zepbound prescribing information[6] .
-Some basic rules to know about this injectable weight loss medication:
+Here are the approved tirzepatide dosage instructions for weight management taken from the Zepbound prescribing information[1]

-The recommended tirzepatide starting dose is 2.5 mg weekly for a minimum of 4 weeks.
+The recommended starting dose of tirzepatide is 2.5 mg weekly.
+An individual stays on the starting dose for a minimum of 4 weeks.

 Tirzepatide Dose Escalation Schedule

-A doctor may decide when to increase the tirzepatide dose, but a higher dose will only be considered every 4 weeks, and then only 2.5 mg at a time.
-Note that not everyone needs to reach the highest dose.
+Your healthcare provider will decide when to increase the tirzepatide dose, but never earlier than every 4 weeks, and then only by 2.5 mg at a time.

 2.5 mg → 5 mg → 7.5 mg → 10 mg → 12.5 mg → 15 mg